skx/purppura/README.md

 |detail     | Human-readable (expanded) description of the alert-event. |
 |raise      | When this alert should be raised.                         |

-Further details are available in the [alert guide](ALERTS.md).

-You can see example scripts which submit heartbeat, or other alerts, beneath [examples/](examples/).
+Further details are available in the [alert guide](ALERTS.md) - and you can see some example scripts which submit events, beneath [examples/](examples/).

 ## Notifications